banjo/notebook/notes/python/python_automation.md

         self.end = time.clock()

     def work_time(self):
-        """Returns time it took for a circle in seconds
+        """Returns time it took for a loop in seconds

         Returns:
             [integer] -- [seconds it took for a loop]
         """
         return round(self.end - self.start, 2)

-    def estimated_time_left(self, loops_left):
-        """Estimation of how long time left it is in seconds, based on how many loops.

-        Arguments:
-            loops_left {integer} -- how many loops until finished

-        Returns:
-            integer -- time left in seconds
-        """
-        time_in_seconds = round(self.end - self.start, 2)
-        time_left = round(time_in_seconds * loops_left, 2)
-        return time_left

     def append_to_file(self, name_of_file, text_string):
         """write to text file